 About Public Power

-Public power agencies like IMPA serve the community, not shareholders.
+Public power utilities are not-for-profit entities operated by local governments to supply communities with low-cost, reliable, and environmentally responsible power.
 Nationwide, there are over 2,000 public power agencies, serving 49 million people in 49 states and five US territories.
 One out of every seven people in the US is served by a public power utility, so there’s public power near YOU.

 Benefits of Public Power